RStankov/cyoa/README.md

 Choose Your Own Adventure
 =========================

-This is just code exercise.
-Where I want to just try out several new technologies and code techniques.
-Basically just a tech demo.
+This is just technology playground project, where I want to try several new things.
+Some of them are completely new for me, some I want to check from different perspective.

 ## Scope

-A [Gamebook](http://en.wikipedia.org/wiki/Gamebook) web application.
-Consisting from two parts admin builder for the books and frontend for playing the books.
+[Choose Your Own Adventure](http://en.wikipedia.org/wiki/Gamebook) web application.
+Consisting from two parts admin web builder for the books and frontend for playing the books.

 ## Technologies used: